acm-uic/student-task-manager-sig-mobile-dev/README.md

 Here are the basic steps I found, we'll be using this process for all our projects.
 The goal is to give us a basic idea to work with while still allowing flexibility and creativity with the app.

 > [!TIP]
 > If a coding related doubt ever comes up, you should ask Stack Overflow, your teammates, lead, and SIG Leader in that order.
-Most times, your lead is more suited to answer your question since they are more knowledgable on the specific subject.

 > [!TIP]
-> Leads, if any problems arise, you can go to the SIG Leader and project manager.
+> Leads, if any serious problems arise, you can go to the SIG Leader and project manager.

 > [!TIP]
 > If you still have a doubt after asking the lead, then you can go ahead and ask anyone on the team.